openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

 Converting a TensorFlow BERT Model to IR
 #########################################

-To generate the BERT Intermediate Representation (IR) of the model, run Model Optimizer with the following parameters:
+To generate the BERT Intermediate Representation (IR) of the model, run model conversion with the following parameters:

 .. code-block:: sh